GabrieleDiCorato/aida-challenge/README.md

 ## Project Overview

-This repository contains exploratory data analysis and analytics pipelines for an insurance company dataset.
-The project leverages:
+This project contains analytics pipelines for an insurance dataset, leveraging:

-- **DuckDB** for efficient analytical queries on CSV data
+- **DuckDB** for efficient analytical queries
 - **dbt** for data transformation and modeling
 - **UV** for fast Python dependency management
 - **Jupyter** for exploratory data analysis

-The goal is to explore the data, identify valuable insights, and build reproducible analytics pipelines as a proof of concept.
+The goal is to explore data, identify insights, and build reproducible pipelines.

 ## Quick Start